Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Subleading-power contributions

-Adopting the standard LCSR strategy, we establish the correlation functions in the dispersion form and match it to the hadronic representation from in Eq.~(\ref{hcf}).
-Finally, we obtain the desired $B\to K^*$ form factors for the power-suppressed contribution arising from expanded hard-collinear propagator
+Adopting the standard LCSR strategy, we formulate the correlation functions in the dispersion relation formalism and match them to the hadronic representation given from Eq.~(\ref{hcf}) to Eq.~(\ref{hcf1}).
+Finally, the desired $B\to K^*$ form factors for the power-suppressed contribution stemming from hard-collinear propagator can be expressed as

 where form factors $\mathcal{F}_i\in\left\{ \mathcal{V},\mathcal{A}_1,\mathcal{T}_1,\mathcal{T}_2,\mathcal{A}_0,\mathcal{A}_{12},\mathcal{T}_{23} \right\}$ with the replacement $f_V\to f_V^{\perp}$ for the first four $\mathcal{F}_i$ and $f_V\to f_V^{\parallel}$ for the last three $\mathcal{F}_i$, and the corresponding symmetry-breaking factors read